-Le Pen faces Macron in final round of French presidential election, estimates say
+Le Pen faces Macron in final round of French presidential election

 A huge cheer went up at Macron's campaign headquarters as news of the results came through.
 "France's political map is tonight redrawn," said CNN's Melissa Bell, who was at the scene.

-"It's a political earthquake in this country and in Europe," veteran journalist Christine Ockrent told CNN.
-"Macron's is a remarkable achievement, because he represents optimism."
+"Macron's is a remarkable achievement, because he represents optimism," Ockrent told her.

+As his supporters waved Tricolour flags, and those of the EU, Macron told a rally in Paris he would carry "the voice of hope that we want for our country and for Europe," into the second round.

+"The two political parties that have governed France for years have been discarded," he said.

 Sunday's first round contest was held under tight security after a terror attack in Paris Thursday night disrupted the final day of campaigning Friday.